thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 "I thought you cannot read mind?"

 "Correct, I cannot read minds.
 I know because we already did this last time.
-In the previous creation of your universe, you asked for exactly that."
+In the previous creation of your universe, you asked for exactly that: the first ever recorded photos."

 Okay.
 You sunk to your sofa.
 This is getting very trippy.